hazelcast/hazelcast/site/docs/design-docs/017-file-data-ingestion.md

 ---
-title: 000 - File Data Ingestion
+title: 017 - File Data Ingestion
 description: Unified API for reading files and improved packaging for cloud sources
 ---

 *Since 4.4.*

+> NOTE: The order of the following sections is in logical order, but
+> numbering follows the requirement document (PRD).

-= 2.
-Support for common formats and data sources
+## 2. Support for common formats and data sources

 Format and source of the data are seemingly orthogonal.
 You can read plain text files/csv/avro/.. etc from a local filesystem, S3 etc.